Riesz representers for the rest of us: Using Riesz representers to derive the EIF

-\begin{alg} Let $\theta$ be the parameter of interest that can be defined in terms of sequential expectations, $K$ equal the number of expectations, and $\m_{K+1}(x;\Q_{K+1}) = y$.
-Recursively, for $k = K, ..., 1$: \begin{enumerate} \item Let $\Q_k(x)$ represent the innermost expectation and $\m_k(x; \Q_k)$ be the mapping of that expectation. \item Derive the Riesz representer $\alpha_k(X)$ of the parameter such that
+\begin{alg} Let $\theta$ be the parameter of interest that can be defined in terms of sequential expectations, $K$, which is equal to the number of expectations, and $\m_{K+1}(\Q_{K+1};X) = Y$.
+Recursively, for $k = K, ..., 1$: \begin{enumerate} \item Let $\Q_k(x)$ represent the innermost expectation and $\m_k(\Q_k;X)$ be the mapping of that expectation. \item Derive the Riesz representer $\alpha_k(X)$ of the parameter such that

 \item Let